Related terms: inflammation of the wall of the heart, myocardium

 The myocardium is the muscular wall of the heart, or the heart muscle.
 It contracts to pump blood out of the heart and then relaxes as the heart refills with returning blood.
 The myocardium's smooth outer membrane is called the epicardium.
 Its inner lining is called the endocardium.

 Myocarditis is an inflammation of the myocardium.
 When the heart becomes inflamed, it cannot pump as well because of damage to its cells and swelling (edema).
 The heart muscle may be damaged even more if your body's immune system sends antibodies to try to fight whatever started the inflammation.
 Sometimes, these antibodies attack the tissues of your heart instead.
 If too many heart muscle cells are damaged, the heart muscle becomes weakened.
 In some cases, this process happens very quickly and results in heart failure or even sudden death.

-More often, the heart tries to heal itself.
-The heart muscle heals by changing the damaged or dead heart muscle cells into scar tissue.
+More often, the heart tries to heal itself by changing the damaged or dead heart muscle cells into scar tissue.
 Scar tissue is not like heart muscle tissue because it does not contract and it cannot help the heart to pump.
 If enough scar tissue forms in the heart, it can lead to congestive heart failure or dilated cardiomyopathy.

 What causes myocarditis?

 Myocarditis is a rare condition.
 The inflammation of the heart muscle may be caused by

 - Rheumatic fever, which can occur if the antibodies that your body sends to fight a strep infection attack the tissues of your joints or heart instead.

 - Connective tissue diseases, such as lupus or rheumatoid arthritis.

 What are the symptoms?